 and the colour was more correctly known as "Bradford Police White" even

-when used by other forces.|
+when used by other forces.

-The car had been owned for many years by Gerry Hiorns, a longstanding V8 enthusiast
+car had been owned for many years by Gerry Hiorns, a longstanding V8 enthusiast

-in Scotland, who has kept the car in its
+in Scotland, who had kept the car in its original colour.
+He enjoyed the V8 a

-collecting the 1970s period police equipment.
-Gerry feels that "as far as
+Gerry felt that "as far as

-historical/interesting provenance is concerned, I don't think there is another
+historical and interesting provenance is concerned, I don't think there is another

 like this one".
 In August 2009 the car was acquired by a longstanding V8